This is the ultimate OrbusVR help guide, which teaches you everything you need to know about this virtual reality MMORPG game.

 There is also an OrbusVR Help and FAQ guide, which you can access by bringing up your menu (a button) and selecting the “i” icon.

-Using the A button on your right controller, you can transport and move around.
+You can transport and move around using the A button on your right controller.
 Right in front of you will be an NPC named Randel who will say “To speak to me, wave your hand at me in greeting with weapon sheathed.”

 Randel / Harvesting

 Randel will give you an overview of harvesting.
-Harrvesting is the process of digging up plants and herbs for the purpose of making potions and other mixtures.
+Harvesting is the process of digging up plants and herbs to make potions and other mixtures.
 Harvesting is important for doing alchemy.

 Randel will ask you to use your harvest tool to dig up two red truffles located back where you first spawned.

-To place your harvest tool on your belt for quick access, open up your menu with the B button.
+Open up your menu with the B button to place your harvest tool on your belt for quick access.
 Then, select the Harvester and then select one of the slots on your character belt.
 This will let you quickly grab the tool with your hands when you need it.

 WIth the Harvester equipped, smash a few red truffles, and they will be moved into your inventory.
 Return to Randel and wave your hands at him again.
 He will accept the truffles and instruct you to explore Highsteppe City via the door behind him.

-Randel also gives you other missions and objectives to complete, so feel free to come back and increase your reputation level with him.
+Randel also gives you other missions and objectives to complete, so feel free to return and increase your reputation with him.